 The daughter who brings elaborate meals but leaves after an hour, the son who sends expensive gifts but rarely calls — they're not cold-hearted, they're carbon copies of the parent who once cooked their dinners at midnight while grading papers in another room.

-I wanted to turn around and tell them what I've learned after 32 years of teaching high school and now, in my seventies, watching my own adult children navigate our relationship: Those distant adult children aren't necessarily selfish or ungrateful.
-They're often just loving their parents the only way they were taught — from a distance, through provisions rather than presence.
+Those distant adult children aren't necessarily selfish or ungrateful.
+They're often just loving their parents the only way they were taught.
+From a distance, through provisions rather than presence.

 When love looked like leaving

 My son Daniel visits twice a year, always with expensive gifts but rarely with time to spare.
-My daughter Grace manages monthly dinners, though she lives just forty minutes away, always bringing elaborate meals but leaving after an hour.
+My daughter Grace manages monthly dinners, though she lives just forty minutes away.
+She brings elaborate meals but leaves after an hour.
 For years, I felt hurt.
-Now I understand — they're recreating exactly what I modeled for them.
+Now I understand.
+They're recreating exactly what I modeled for them.

 The inheritance we don't talk about